dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+### Day 5: January 03, 2017

+**Today's Progress**: More experimenting w/ React/Redux

+**Thoughts:**: Starting to feel comfortable w/ the React framework.
+It's quite a mindshift from the old mindset.
+Venturing into the Redux store functionality using middlewares.

 ### Day 4: January 02, 2017

 **Today's Progress**: More TDD / embedding script src into a React app / reactstrap